 The SIP INVITE with the Identity header field is routed over the IPNNI through the standard inter-domain routing configuration.

-The terminating Service Provider B ingress SBC-I (IBCF/TrGW) receives the SIP INVITE over the IPNNI.
+Terminating Service Provider B's ingress SBC-I (IBCF/TrGW) receives the SIP INVITE over the IPNNI.

 Based on the presence of the “rph” PASSporT, the terminating Service Provider B routes the SIP INVITE to the STI-VS (RPH-AS).

-NOTE: The STI-VS MUST be invoked before terminating call processing.
+NOTE: The STI-VS is invoked before terminating call processing.

-The terminating Service Provider B STI-VS determines the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the STI-CR as per ATIS-1000074.v002 [Ref 2].
+Terminating Service Provider B's STI-VS determines the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the STI-CR as per ATIS-1000074 [Ref 2].

-The STI-VS (RPH-VS) validates the certificate and then extracts the public key as per ATIS-1000074.v002 [Ref 2].
-It constructs the RFC 8224 [Ref 5] PASSporT format and uses the public key to verify the signature in the Identity header field, which validates the RPH field used for signing the INVITE on the originating Service Provider STI-AS (RPH-AS).
+The STI-VS (RPH-VS) validates the certificate and then extracts the public key as per ATIS-1000074 [Ref 2].
+It constructs the RFC 8224 [Ref 5] PASSporT format and uses the public key to verify the signature in the Identity header field, which validates the RPH field used for signing the SIP INVITE on the originating Service Provider STI-AS (RPH-AS).

 The result of the STI verification is used by terminating Service Provider B to determine whether the call is to be admitted and completed with or without the RPH field.
 (This decision is based on local carrier policy and other policies that may be defined outside of this ATIS standard based on NS/EP Priority Service requirements).
 The SIP INVITE is passed back to set up the call to the terminating SIP UA according to NS/EP Priority Service procedures.